-Eye expert leads calls for blindness warnings on cigarettesMay 2nd, 2012 in Ophthalmology
+Eye expert leads calls for blindness warnings on cigarettesMay 2, 2012 in Medicine & Health / Ophthalmology

 An eye expert based at Southamptons university hospitals has called for new health warnings on cigarettes to highlight smokers increased risk of blindness.